 - a) Taxpayer K made various improvements to an existing building which was situated within a UDZ.
-These improvements were completed at the end of 2022 and Taxpayer K commenced trading from the building in January 2023. - b) Taxpayer L also made various improvements on an adjacent building.
+These improvements will be completed at the end of 2026 and Taxpayer K will commence trading from the building in January 2027. - b) Taxpayer L also made various improvements on an adjacent building.
 This building was more dilapidated and required more work.
-It is estimated that work will only conclude at the beginning of 2025 and trade may only commence in June 2025.
+It is estimated that work will only conclude at the beginning of 2030 and trade may only commence in June 2030.

 Both taxpayers want to claim the allowance after trade commences.
-The sunset clause for section 13quat, that is when the allowance expires, is 31 March 2025.
+The sunset clause for section 13quat, that is when the allowance expires, is 31 March 2030.

-- a) Taxpayer K began trading in January 2023 and wanted to start deducting the allowance under section 13 quat(3)(b) in the 2023 year of assessment.
-This taxpayer will be allowed to continue deducting the allowance until 2028, provided that all other requirements of the section are met. - b) Taxpayer L will only be able to start claiming the allowance once all requirements are met, including the trade requirement.
-Since this taxpayer's trade will only commence in June 2025, the allowance may only be claimed after this date.
-However, owing to the allowance expiring on 31 March 2025 and Taxpayer L only wanting to start claiming the allowance for the first time in July 2025, no deduction will be available under section 13 quat.
+- a) Taxpayer K will begin trading in January 2027 and wants to start deducting the allowance under section 13quat(3)(b) in the 2027 year of assessment.
+This taxpayer will be allowed to continue deducting the allowance until 2032, provided that all other requirements of the section are met. - b) Taxpayer L will only be able to start claiming the allowance once all requirements are met, including the trade requirement.
+Since this taxpayer's trade will only commence in June 2030, the allowance may only be claimed after this date.
+However, owing to the allowance expiring on 31 March 2030 and Taxpayer L only wanting to start claiming the allowance for the first time in July 2030, no deduction will be available under section 13quat.

-3. Costs that are deductible under section 13 quat
+3. Costs that are deductible under section 13quat

-For purposes of this allowance, "cost" is defined as -32
+For purposes of this allowance, "cost" is defined as $-^{32}$